-This Zucchini, Banana, Rice and Quinoa Bread combines your two favorite loaf ingredients for a delicious on-the-go breakfast or energizing pick-me-up.
+This Zucchini, Banana, Rice and Quinoa Bread combines your two favorite loaf ingredients into a delicious breakfast or energizing afternoon pick-me-up.

 With our Zucchini, Banana, Rice and Quinoa Bread we can almost guarantee you won’t have any leftovers.
 Make a double batch and freeze a loaf for later.
 You’ll be glad you did!

 Prepare rice and quinoa according to package directions.
 Set aside to cool.

 Coat a loaf pan with nonstick cooking spray.

 Whisk together eggs, sugar and mashed banana in a large bowl.

 Stir in rice, zucchini, walnuts, milk, oil and vanilla.

 Gently stir in baking mix until all ingredients are combined.
 Do not overmix.